 Here are a couple of depictions of how things went.

 It was the gap in the Persians indicated by the map directly above, that gave Alexander the opening he needed.
 He plunged through and rode right at Darius, who lost his nerve and fled.

 I confess that I am cheating a bit with the image above, because most think that this mosaic depicted Darius’s flight at the Battle of Issus two years earlier.
 But accurate or not, Darius fled the scene in both battles, and this, just as much as Alexander’s cavalry charge, cost the Persians the battle.

 Guagemela stands for all time as Alexander’s most impressive victory and crowning achievement.
 It also may have marked a turning point in his character.
 Darker elements always latent in him rose to the surface much more often than before.
-Alexander’s dreadful moral collapse will be the subject of our study next week.
+I will send some more Alexander texts to the students over our hiatus.